AshMenhennett/Forum/readme.md

 ##Commands
-There are a coupld of commands for use with this application:
+There are a couple of commands for use with this application:
 - When the 'to-be' Administrator registers for an account, it is necessary to execute the ```alter:role``` command via command line, after they have registered, passing in the id of the ```User``` and the role (i.e. ```admin```).
 Eg. ```php artisan alter:role 1 admin```.
 This is currently the only logical way of elevating a specified user, when no other ```admin```s exist.
 - The local storage of avatars will have to be cleaned every now and then.
 To do so, execute the following command ```php artisan clear:avatars```.
 They exist in the application storage, as they are uploaded to the applications storage, before being uploaded to Amazon's S3. *They are currently not being automatically deleted from local storage after uploading to S3*.